 Over the next 3 years, working with group participants in our courses and the community that we build together, we will work towards generating over 50% income from sales of our craft courses so that we are not reliant on craft funding.
 This will be achieved through sales of our crafting courses and by offering members of our community the opportunity to display the items they have made in our gallery In time, we will extend the opportunity to sell through our web-site to paper crafters who have not participated in our courses.

 Life has presented me with a number of challenges and opportunities and I am keen to make use of what I have learned as I worked through these to help others who are struggling to build the confidence and skills they need to progress and improve their mental wellbeing.

-15 years ago, I lost my wife, Chris to cancer.
+In 2005, I lost my wife, Chris to cancer.
 I started to paint and then moved to crafting to help to fill the gap she left in my life.
 I spent the next 12 years learning and acquiring equipment and materials working under the name "One Off Originals".
 I have learned that there is creativity within all of us and I am as passionate about helping others to explore this as I am about sharing my learning through my life experiences to help and support others.

 When I met Fiona, I was considering volunteering to work with a charity as a craft tutor.
 Through Fiona's contacts, I started to explore the opportunities across Cambridgeshire and Peterborough and was lucky with the timing, finding the opportunity to become a tutor with Lifecraft, Cambridge which had just succeeded in a bid to the People's Trust for funding for crafting, art and singing activities.
 Evidently, this was 'just meant to be'!
 I found that, as I had hoped, I was able to help a number of people and that we could have a lot of fun along the way.